maschmann/php-ansible/README.md

 The Next steps for implementation are:

+- improve type handling and structure, due to overall complexity of the playbook at the moment
+- scalar typehints all over the place
+- provide docker support for development
+- move to php8.0 exclusively for the next major release
--  wrapping the library into a bundle.
+- wrapping the library into a bundle -> maybe
-- provide commandline-capabilities.
+- provide commandline-capabilities -> maybe